programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 If you’re trying to find what the domain is used for the web app you deployed with Netlify, it can be found at the top of the overview page in the Netlify Dashboard.

 In my case, I’ve customized the domain in settings to be `gatsby-netlify-cms-example.netlify.cms`.
-Therefore, the way I would access my app’s admin is by going to [https://gatsby-netlify-cms-example.netlify.com/admin](https://gatsby-netlify-cms-example.netlify.com/admin).
+Therefore, the way I would access my app’s admin is by going to <Link to="https://gatsby-netlify-cms-example.netlify.com/admin">https://gatsby-netlify-cms-example.netlify.com/admin</Link>.

 ![Netlify dashboard that contains information such as the domain of the deployed web app.](./images/image-10.png)

 <span class="caption">The domain for the deployed web app is display in the overview section of the Netlify dashboard.</span>

-Accessing [https://gatsby-netlify-cms-example.netlify.com/admin](https://gatsby-netlify-cms-example.netlify.com/admin) for the web app prompts a user to login with a username and password as shown here.
+Accessing <Link to="https://gatsby-netlify-cms-example.netlify.com/admin">https://gatsby-netlify-cms-example.netlify.com/admin</Link> for the web app prompts a user to login with a username and password as shown here.

 ![Button with text of 'Login with Netlify Identify'](./images/image-11.png)

 ## Exploring the CMS

 After authenticating into Netlify CMS there should be a page displaying the site’s collections on the left and a list of latest meetups on the right.
 All of the data that is inputted through the CMS will get stored into a Git repository when saved.
-Once there is a new commit to the Git repository, Netlify will trigger a Gatsby build of the app and then deploy the app with the new content (this is called [continuous deployment](https://www.netlify.com/docs/continuous-deployment/)).
+Once there is a new commit to the Git repository, Netlify will trigger a Gatsby build of the app and then deploy the app with the new content (this is called <Link to="https://www.netlify.com/docs/continuous-deployment/">continuous deployment</Link>).

 ![The layout of the Netlify CMS for a web app after a user has passed authentication.](./images/image-12.png)